mjendrusch/nimna/index.md

 ## Short term plans
-You can expect this to happen over the next few days or weeks, at most (in chronological order):
+You can expect this to happen over the next few days or weeks, at most (in more or less chronological order):

 - [ ] Wrap the remaining ViennaRNA headers.
-- [ ] Create a high level wrapper for *parameter file IO*.
+- [x] Create a high level wrapper for *parameter file IO*.
 - [x] Create a high level wrapper for all remaining flavours of constraints.
 - [x] Create a high level wrapper for centroid structure prediction.
-- [ ] Create a high level wrapper for MEA structure prediction.
+- [x] Create a high level wrapper for MEA structure prediction.
-- [ ] Create a high level wrapper for comparative structure prediction.
+- [x] Create a high level wrapper for comparative structure prediction.
-- [ ] Create a high level wrapper for 2Dfold.
+- [x] Create a high level wrapper for 2Dfold.
-- [ ] Create a high level wrapper for duplex fold.
+- [x] ~~Create a high level wrapper for duplex fold.~~ This functionality is given by using a dimer Compound, as already available.
-- [ ] Create a high level wrapper for subopt.
+- [x] Create a high level wrapper for subopt.
-- [ ] Create a high level wrapper for local fold.
+- [x] Create a high level wrapper for local fold.
-- [ ] Create a high level wrapper for structure evaluation.
+- [x] Create a high level wrapper for structure evaluation.
 - [ ] Make this a **nimble** package.